cereniyim/fraud-detection-app/README.md

 # Anomaly Detection App
 Ethereum Mainnet Anomalous Transactions Detection App

-## App Summary
+## App Summary & Main Purpose
 This app detects anomalous transactions on Ethereum Mainnet for the given block range or time interval.
 Current scope is ERC20 external token transfers.

-In this context, an anomaly can be defined as transactions that are highly likely to be fraud or exchanges a scam token.
+In this problem context, an anomaly (outlier) can be defined as transactions that exchanges a potentially untrusted token.
+The app identifies such transactions so that users are prevented from interacting with untrusted tokens.

 ![app_flow](images/app_flow.png)